cloudops/cloudops-accp-kb/fr/accp-pilot-intro/accp-user-guide.md

     A grouping of related end-users and resources.
 The services needed to enable Cloud Connect have already been assigned to the organization created for your team.

+-   **Service**:

+    A connection to a remote entity, such as a public or private cloud, or Cloud Connect, that is made available to you via the ACCP user interface.
+You will see the available services under the **Services** menu at the top of the screen, and you can interact with services via the environments that are created within each service.

 -   **Environment**:

-    A logical unit within an organization that exposes the resources provided by Cloud Connect, and is used to further isolate and group resources securely.
-Access is controlled via a combination of environment roles and organization access controls.
+    A logical unit within an organization that exposes the resources provided by a service, and is used to further isolate and group resources securely.
+Clicking on a service from the Services menu will list all of its environments.

     An environment has already been provided to you by your principal investigator \(PI\).
 The environment is named with the Resource Allocation Project Identifier \(RAPI\) associated with your project.

 -   **User**:

     A user account is how an individual connects to ACCP.
+Users exist within a single organization.

 -   **Member**:

     To access a given environment, a user normally must be made a member of that environment, either manually or automatically.
+Navigate to an environment's **Manage Members** page from the environment list to add and remove users, enable or disable auto-membership, and to apply **environment roles** to members.

-However, some organization-level access controls will grant implied access to environments for certain users even if they aren't members.
+    Some organization-level access controls, called **system roles**, will grant access to environments for certain users even if they aren't members.

 ## Accessing your environments